Skip to content ↓

 Our history curriculum is balanced to enable children to look in some depth at local, national and world history, encouraging children to explore the connection between significant events and people and how they have influenced the modern world.

 The curriculum aims to help children understand how the past is constructed and contested.
-Children begin by learning about what a historian does, looking at basic sources and simplified perspectives to develop an appreciation and understanding of what it means to be a historian.
+Children learn about what a historian does, looking at basic sources and simplified perspectives to develop an appreciation and understanding of what it means to be a historian.
 As their substantive knowledge grows, children will be able to ask perceptive questions, analyse more sources, underpinning their ability to use their knowledge to develop perspective.
-Disciplinary concepts, such as continuity and change, cause and consequence and similarity, difference and significance, are explored in every unit, and children are supported to think outside of their current unit of work and apply these concepts across the curriculum.
+Disciplinary concepts, such as change, cause and consequence and similarity, difference and significance, are explored in each unit, and children are supported to think outside of their current unit of work and apply these concepts across the curriculum.

 Geography